 - How long does it take for a trademark to be registered?

 There is no specific timeframe for trademark registration.
 It all depends on the outside factors influencing the registration process.

 The USPTO will send a response to registrants within three months of filing.
 This response does not confirm or deny the trademark, it just lets registrants know that the process has begun.
 Generally, it takes a year for the trademark registration process to complete.

 The biggest issue during the registration process is the examination.
 If the trademark owner has problems proving the trademark doesn’t compete with another trademark, then that will hold up the process.
 The Trademark Applications and Retrieval database provides information about current trademark applications.

 If you need help with a trademark application, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.